Discrete Dynamical System Approaches for Boolean Polynomial Optimization: ODE Approaches for The Solution of System

 with $m$ and $\gamma$ two positive constants.

-Many methods are applicable to the numerical solution of system \eqref{eq:prob_2ndordeode}, the most obvious one is to introduce $v_i = \dot{u}_i, \forall i=1,\ldots,n$, and solve the resulting equivalent first order system, namely
+Many methods are applicable to the numerical solution of system \cref{eq:prob_2ndordeode}, the most obvious one is to introduce $v_i = \dot{u}_i, \forall i=1,\ldots,n$, and solve the resulting equivalent first order system, namely

-using one of these user friendly ODE solvers from MATLAB or other scientific computing packages.
+using one of these user friendly ODE solvers, such as the Runge-Kutta scheme, from MATLAB or other scientific computing packages.
+The formulations of Runge-Kutta schemes are classical, thus will not be described in this paper.
+We will test a MATLAB implementation (namely \texttt{ode45} \cite{shampine1997matlab}, an explicit Runge-Kutta (4,5) formula, the Dormand-Prince pair) in Section \ref{sec:simulations} of numerical simulations.
+For more details about this Runge-Kutta scheme, the reader may refer to \cite{dormand1980family}.

 The scheme discussed below is a semi-implicit finite difference time-discretization scheme of the Houbolt type, a classical and popular scheme in \emph{structural dynamics} (we used it, coupled to ADMM, to simulate the vibrations of nonlinear elastic beams (see \cite{Bourgat1980} for details)).
 Its main drawback is that it requires a starting procedure, but this is not a difficult issue to overcome.
-The scheme we are going to use reads as follows (with as usual $\tau$ ($>0$) a time-discretization step and $\U^k$ an approximation of $\U(k\tau)$):
+The \textbf{Houbolt scheme} reads as follows: